 Also, if we look at digital usage data, we can see the disparity in general use.

+The above charts compare organization vs. organisation in British and American English, respectively.
 As you can see, the British do tend to use both spellings with some frequency, although organization has been pulling away from organisation for over 50 years.
 The story is different in America, however, where organization is clearly the only spelling in wide use.

 Trick to Remember the Difference